kanaria69/Mainecoco/README.md

-## What did Romans use to cut pizza before the rolling cutter was invented?
-Lil Caesars
+## What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"